-Works are not located within a Candidate Noise Management Area (CNMA) or Candidate Quiet Area (CQA) (Scotland's Noise Scotland's Environment).
+Works are not located within a Candidate Noise Management Area (CNMA) or Candidate Quiet Area (CQA).

-There is no noise modelled data available for the scheme extent (Scotland's Noise Scotland's Environment).
+Noise modelled data is available for the scheme extent, which classifies the trunk road within the scheme extent as between 65 and 70 dB Scotland's Noise Scotland's Environment).